-It's vital you stay home if you're sick, and contact your GP or healthline.
-Keep track of where you've been and who you've seen, and keep social gatherings to less than 10.
-You can learn more about our alert level and its restrictions at covid19.govt.nz.
+Keep a distance, wear your masks, wash your hands.
+If you're sick stay home and contact your GP or Healthline.
+Keep track of where you've been and who you've seen.
+You can learn more about our alert level and its restrictions at www.covid19.govt.nz.

 For an update on cases head to the Ministry of Health's current cases page.

 There is a COVID-19 Alert Level System in place across New Zealand.

 Coronavirus is a large group of viruses which cause illnesses such as the common cold.
 COVID-19 was first reported in Wuhan City, Hubei Province, China.